 13. Myth: The state minimum level of car insurance is fine.

 What’s the truth?
 This is perhaps one of the most dangerous car insurance myths out there.
 You will probably want to get more than the state minimum level of insurance.
-Georgia’s minimum limits of auto insurance are $25,000 bodily injury for one person in one accident, $25,000 property damage for one accident, and $50,000 of bodily injury per accident (meaning all people in the accident.)
+Georgia’s minimum limits of auto insurance are $25,000 bodily injury per person, $25,000 property damage liability, and $50,000 of bodily injury per accident (meaning all people in the accident.)
 Yes, at first glance that seems like a lot of money.
 But if you’re in a very bad accident and you end up getting sued, that amount suddenly looks much, much smaller.
 You will probably want more liability coverage than the state minimum to fully protect yourself financially.